slatedocs/slate/source/index.html.md

 }
 ```

 On your tasks, you will be required to supply a `callback_url`, a fully qualified URL that we will POST with the results of the task when completed.
-The data will be `x-www-form-urlencoded`.
+The data will be served as a JSON body (`application/json`).

 You should respond to the POST request with a 200 status code.
 If we do not receive a 200 status code, we will retry one more time.

 If you're just starting out and want the easiest way to set up your own callback URL, we recommend using [ngrok](https://ngrok.com/) to expose a local server to the internet.
-Feel free to [contact us](mailto:alex@scaleapig.com) if you have any trouble.
+Feel free to [contact us](mailto:hello@scaleapi.com) if you have any trouble.

 ### Authentication